Christianity in Nigeria: Catholic Church

-The Catholic Church has an increase of followers in Nigeria.
+The Catholic Church has seen an increase of followers in Nigeria.
 In 2020, there were an estimated 32 million baptised Catholics in Nigeria.
 The archdioceses of the Catholic Church in Nigeria are Abuja, Benin City, Calabar, Ibadan, Jos, Kaduna, Lagos, Onitsha, and Owerri.

 Cardinal Francis Arinze is a Catholic cardinal from Nigeria.

 Anglican Church of Nigeria

-The ecclesiastical provinces of the Church of Nigeria are Lagos, Ibadan, Ondo, Edo, The Niger, Niger Delta, Owerri, Abuja, Kaduna, and Jos.
-Its primate is Henry Ndukuba.
+The ecclesiastical provinces of the Church of Nigeria are Aba, Abuja, Bendel, Enugu, Ibadan, Jos, Kaduna, Kwara, Lagos, Lokoja, The Niger, Niger Delta, Ondo and Owerri.
+Its primate, since 2020, is Henry Ndukuba.
 The Church of Nigeria claimed about 18 million members in 2016, with an estimated 2 million members being active.

 The Apostolic Church Nigeria

 The Apostolic Church Nigeria is a Pentecostal Christian denomination in Nigeria, affiliated with the Apostolic Church.
 Its headquarters is in Lagos.
 It had 4.5 million members in 2016.

 Assemblies of God

 The General Council of the Assemblies of God Nigeria has its origins in the Nigerian Church of Jesus Christ and a partnership with the Assemblies of God USA in 1934.
 The council was founded in 1964.
 It had 16,300 churches and 3.6 million members as of 2019.